Degree: Master of Science (M.Sc.)

 With a completed master's degree program in mathematics, you will be very flexible in the job market, as mathematics is considered a key science.
 Not only do you possess strong analytical skills and a structured approach to complex issues, but you have also acquired an application-oriented specialization during your studies.
 This opens up excellent career prospects for you as a specialist and manager, both nationally and internationally, wherever complex situations exist and a high degree of security and commitment is required.
 Examples include medical technology, IT companies, the automotive industry and the telecommunications sector.
 With a master's degree and/or a doctorate, your expertise isn't only in demand in industry, consulting companies and the service sector, but also in (interdisciplinary) research.

-• large selection of possible application subjects, possibly at other departments
+• large selection of possible application subjects, possibly at other KIT departments, offer you a look beyond the horizon and possible professional fields of activity

 • many lectures offered in English

-• attractive and modern faculty building with many seminar rooms, workplaces, specialized library and cafeteria
+• attractive and modern faculty building with many seminar rooms, workstations, specialist library and cafeteria

-• possibility of a master's thesis at another KIT-Department or in cooperation with a company
+• possibility to write a master's thesis at another KIT department or in cooperation with a company

 Admission requirements